-Small business is the backbone of the American economy and if you’re thinking about starting or expanding a small business, you might want to really look into small business grants.
+Small business is the backbone of the American economy and if you’re thinking about starting or expanding a small business, you might want to really look into government grants for small business.
 Just imagine if grants for small business were available back in the days when Bill Gates was working in his garage on the very first computer!
 Better yet, imagine yourself in his position 30 years ago.

 SBA Grants to Start a Small Business